 - Super Admin

 A word or a small group of words which describe your article.
-Tag is similar to category, but has lesser meaning because it is used to describe a post directly and indirectly.
+The tag is similar to the category but has lesser meaning because it is used to describe a post directly and indirectly.
 By placing tags, you interconnect your posts by placing them in the same “tag hoop”.

 A short sentence which is used to describe your website.
 It is usually found under the title and can be used anywhere else on the blog.
 Tagline can also be used by search engines and displayed as your site’s description.